iotaledger/hornet/docs/getting_started/installation_steps.md

 ```bash
 docker stop --time 200 hornet
 ```
-* `--time 200`: instructs docker to wait for a grace period before shutting down
+* `--time 200`: instructs Docker to wait for a grace period before shutting down

 > Please note: Hornet uses an in-memory cache and so it is necessary to provide a grace period while shutting it down (at least 200 secs) in order to save all data to an underlying persistent storage